slackapi/bolt-js/docs/content/concepts/listener-middleware.md

 But of course, you can write your own middleware for more custom functionality.
 While writing your own middleware, your function must call `await next()` to pass control to the next middleware, or `throw` to pass an error back up the previously-executed middleware chain.

 As an example, let’s say your listener should only deal with messages from humans.
-You can write a listener middleware th
+You can write a listener middleware that excludes any bot messages.

 ```javascript
 // Listener middleware that filters out messages with 'bot_message' subtype